mikemwanga/MSC-Project/README.md

+## Protein structure based on the B/A vacine changes

+Use UCSF Chimera to generate protein models.

+Load seqeunce (protein) data to Chimera
+Perform blast in the PDB db to search for the closest model Generate model using Modeller
+Visualize the mutations.

 ## Change in diversity before and after VI

+No sufficient signal to perform this
 ## Map vaccination status of your geographical location
 ## Map areas where G1P8 was identified
 ## Perfome network analysis or something
-## Protein structure based on the B/A vacine changes

 ## Determine severity of the disease in vaccinated vs unvaccinated and in those rearssortant viruses